 Each month we budget the previous month’s income down to zero.
 This is how we spent the money we earned in July.

 Tithing – $987 We always pay a 10% tithe on our income.
-This tithing (like all of our August spending) comes from the money we earned in June, which was way higher than normal.
+This tithing (like all of our August spending) comes from the money we earned in July.
 You can read about why we continued paying a 10% tithe even when we were in debt.

 Fast Offering – $80 Each month we take one day to fast (go without food and drink) for two meals and make a donation to help the poor in our area.